pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 But, what if it was possible to compress that code down even further...;
 with the ultimate aim of compressing it down to reach what is it's ultimate limit...???
-Well, eventually, I was able to compress it down to become just 4 lines in length...!
+Well, eventually, I was able to compress 182 lines down to become just 4 lines in length...!

-Of course, this very highly compressed code does no longer function exactly the same as did the original full blown version;
+Of course, this very highly 'compressed' code version...
+does no longer function exactly the same as did the original full blown version;
 however, it is essentially the same code as was there before.
 You select a name/click the button: [Phone number]/and, the corresponding phone number of that name appears.